jeffhelzner/seu-sensitivity/README.md

 These properties hold for any value function, with SEU providing the substantive behavioral interpretation.

 **Key Result**: With utilities normalized to [0,1], the sensitivity parameter α has a precise interpretation as the log-odds change per unit of standardized SEU difference.

+**SEU Maximizer Selection**: The prior predictive analysis tracks the probability of selecting SEU-maximizing alternatives for each problem, providing a diagnostic for model rationality under the prior.

 See [theory/m_0_theory.md](theory/m_0_theory.md) for complete mathematical details.